davidthings/hdelk/docs/_pages/tutorial.md

     hdelk.layout( graph, "connecting_more_nodes" );
 </script>

-Note also there is no requirement that all edges connect to ports.
-They can connect to the node itself.
+Note also that there is no requirement that edges connect to ports.
+They can connect directly to the node itself.

 Here's the code